saqlainkazi690/MarbleAiSubmission/README.md

 - **Denoising Strength**: Set at 0.99 (especially useful when adding backgrounds to plain white areas)

 ### Challenges Faced
- **GPU Requirement**: Due to the intensive computational requirements, ensure your setup includes a GPU.
+- **GPU Requirement**: Due to the intensive computational requirements, ensure your setup includes a GPU.
 If you don't have a GPU on your personal laptop:
 - Find an alternative computer with a GPU.
-**webui-user.bat was named as webui-user, so took some time to figure out that** **It may take some time to set up and fine-tune the parameters for generating images using Stable Diffusion Inpainting**.
+-**webui-user.bat was named as webui-user, so took some time to figure out that** -**It may take some time to set up and fine-tune the parameters for generating images using Stable Diffusion Inpainting**.